Jimmy Howard: Professional

 Howard's roster spot turned official during 2009 off-season when Detroit did not offer Conklin a new contract, instead electing to promote Howard to Osgood's full-time backup.
-He recorded his first win of the 2009–10 season on October 27 in relief of Chris Osgood against the Vancouver Canucks, making 20 saves.
+He recorded his first win of the 2009–10 season on October 27 in relief of Osgood against the Vancouver Canucks, making 20 saves.
 On December 17, 2009, Howard recorded his first career shutout in a 3–0 win over the Tampa Bay Lightning.
-Howard won the starting position mid-season after Osgood continued to struggle in regular season play as he did the season before, so Howard was promoted to starting goaltender, much earlier then expected, and managed to stabilize the net for the Red Wings.
+Howard unexpectedly won the starting position mid-season after Osgood continued to struggle in regular season play as he did the season before, much earlier then expected, and managed to stabilize the net for the Red Wings.
 Howard finished the 2009–10 season with excellent stats, ranking him in the top 5 in GAA and Save %, and finishing with a 37–15–10 record and a nomination for the Calder Trophy for Rookie of the Year.
 Howard gained more fame in the March 22, 2010 game against the Pittsburgh Penguins when he grabbed Sidney Crosby from behind and put his glove in Crosby's face, after Crosby repeatedly cross-checked Howard's teammate Henrik Zetterberg.

 On April 14, 2010, Howard played in his first NHL playoff game, a 3–2 loss to the Phoenix Coyotes.
 On April 20, he recorded his first career playoff shutout, making 29 saves in a 3–0 win over the Coyotes.
 The Coyotes were eliminated by the Red Wings when Howard's first NHL playoff series went to seven games.
 The Detroit Red Wings were then eliminated by the San Jose Sharks in five games.
 Howard recorded a 2.75 goals against average with a .915 save percentage during the postseason.
 Howard was also a 2010 Calder Memorial Trophy finalist, but was runner-up to Buffalo's Tyler Myers.
 Howard won the 2010 Detroit Red Wings-Detroit Sports Broadcasters Association Rookie of the Year Award.